 School and COVID-19

-Since 11 February 2021, a 4-week supplementary programme to support the education and care of children with complex needs has been made available for primary school children.
-Eligible children include all pupils enrolled in special schools and special classes, and pupils in mainstream schools who are accessing the highest levels of support in school.
+Eligible children included all pupils enrolled in special schools and special classes, and pupils in mainstream schools who are accessing the highest levels of support in school.

 Children attending school